photo by Jenny Alice Watts

 The most important series I produced and frequently directed was the “Ask A:” series, which allowed me to give voice to Syrian refugees, Native American youth, young Muslim professionals, local witches, and undocumented femmes.

 As of January 2018, I returned to freelance filmmaking with a renewed passion for telling the stories of the underrepresented in the hope of making the world a better, more compassionate place.
+Her interests include youth movements, the environment, food and the future of agriculture, and gender equality.

 for work or just to say hello, contact me at kelly.a.teacher (at) gmail.com